-The negative energy will spread over a wide area, inflicting damage on several enemies at once.
+The negative energy will fan out over a wide area, inflicting damage on several enemies at once.

-Basic equipment for a Dark Knight.
-Cecil was issued this by the Baronian government when he joined the Dark Knight Corps.
-The strange bleached bones in its handle are a symbol of the power sealed within the sword.
+Standard equipment for a Dark Knight.
+Cecil was issued this blade by the Baronian government when he joined the Dark Knight Corps.
+The ghastly bleached bones set in its hilt are a symbol of the power sealed within the sword.

 The Solitary Dragon Knight with a Gentle Soul Whose Heart is One with the Dragons